eliknebel/code-anywhere/README.md

 ## Credits
 Thank you to the excellent open source work made available by the code-server team at https://github.com/cdr/code-server and vs-code at https://github.com/microsoft/vscode.
 Their amazing contributions to open source make this project possible.

-I have no affiliation with either of these orgaizations in any way.
+I have no affiliation with either of these orgaizations.